deniseschannon/rancher-catalog/infra-templates/healthcheck/5/README.md

 This stack provides a healthcheck service

 ### Changelog for v0.3.3-1
-* Add timeouts for healthcheck service
+* Add re-initializing and initializing timeouts for the healthcheck service

 #### Healthcheck [rancher/healthcheck:v0.3.3]
 * Added health check for sidekick service containers using networkFrom primary